 I’ve been meaning to share this project for a while but its back to school time in Japan and it’s been super busy!
 This DIY is another take on the Rectangle Sleeve Top with a couple of ruffles thrown in.
 Its super fun, frilly and produces very little waste!
 It could be easily adjusted or made into a dress and depending on the width of your fabric can be made to fit a range of sizes.
 I love loose fitting styles like this and I also think it would work well for mums to be with growing tummies.
 Watch the Tiktok video about how to make it here.

 For this project I used 136cm of woven fabric.
 Like most of my DIYs, I work with the width of the fabric so I can try to produce as little waste as possible.
 I used Liberty Tana Lawn from The Fabric Store which is 142cm wide.
 I also used some of their Liberty Bias Binding to finish my neck hole.
 Of course, you can adjust the sizes of the rectangles to suit your size and the width of your fabric.
-I am about an AU size 12 and like my Rectangle Sleeve Top (also made with 142cm wide Liberty Tana Lawn) this top could fit from a size AU 8 up to a size AU 16.
+I’m an Australian size 12 and like my DIY Rectangle Sleeve Top (also made with 142cm wide Liberty Tana Lawn) this top could fit from a size AU 8 up to a size AU 16.